JacobPoole/100-days-of-code/r1-log.md

 # #100DaysOfCode Log - Round 1 - [Your Name Here]

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [June 16, Monday, 2018].

 ## Log

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+I was very busy with commencement today and getting prepared to leave for China that I wasn't able to program much.
+I put in a couple of lines of code when I got home to help the gallery on my website for China enlarge the image when the mouse hovers over it.

 ### R1D2